-4.3.1.1 BEFORE COUPLING TRAILER TO TOW VEHICLE
+4.3.1.1BeforeCouplingTrailerToTowVehicle

-1. Be sure the size and rating of hitch ball match the size and rating of the coupler.
-Hitch balls and couplers are marked with their size and rating.
+1. Be sure the size and rating of ball match the size and rating of the receiver.
+Hitch balls and receivers are marked with their size and rating.

-Coupler-to-hitch mismatch can result in uncoupling, leading to death or serious injury.
+Receiver-to-hitch mismatch can result in uncoupling, leading to death or serious injury.

-Be sure the LOAD RATING of the hitch ball is equal or greater than the load rating of the coupler.
+Be sure the LOAD RATING of the hitch ball is equal or greater than the load rating of the receiver.

-Be sure the SIZE of the hitch ball matches the size of the coupler.
+Be sure the SIZE of the hitch ball matches the size of the receiver.

-2. Wipe the hitch ball clean and inspect it visually and by feel for flat spots, cracks and pits.
+2. Wipe the ball clean and inspect it visually and by feel for flat spots, cracks and pits.